shouhengli/shouhengli.github.io/_posts/2016-11-15-embeded-ember-model.md

   }
 });
 ```
 This approach allows me to pass the nested models around, take advantage of caching as well as perform CRUD operations on each models individually without worrying about going out of sync.
+Miguel Camba has a great post on
+[Optimizing APIs With Ember-data and EmbeddedRecordsMixin][optimizing-apit-with-ember-data], highly recommended.

 It is recommended by Ember API and well documented at [here][embed-record-mixin], but why didn't I use it at the first place?